mariobox/mariosanchez.org/content/post/site.md

 ```
 This command creates a folder in your computer called `mysite` and populates it with several other folders, the most important of which are:

-* `content` which holds your content files
+* `/content` which holds your content files
-* `layouts` which holds your different page templates, and
+* `/layouts` which holds your different page templates, and
-* `static` which holds static assets such as images, style sheets and JavaScript files.
+* `/static` which holds static assets such as images, style sheets and JavaScript files.

-Under the `content` folder, you can create subfolders for the different types of content you want to create, in my case:
+Under the `/content` folder, you can create subfolders for the different types of content you want to create, in my case:

-* `post`: Things I write (blog posts, book reviews, etc.)
+* `/post`: Things I write (blog posts, book reviews, etc.)
-* `project`: A portfolio of my coding projects
+* `/project`: A portfolio of my coding projects

 All content files are written in **Markdown**.

-To control the layout you can create `_default` templates inside the `layouts` folder.
+To control the layout you can create `/_default` templates inside the `/layouts` folder.
 I created these three:

 1. `single.html` to display single pages (same template for blog posts, projects and notes)
 2. `list.html` to display any collection of posts, projects, notes, etc. I chose to display just titles and dates.
 3. `li.html` to display the title and date of each individual post or project.

-Also in the `layouts` folder you need to create `index.html` file, which contains the code for the home page of the site.
+Also in the `/layouts` folder you need to create `index.html` file, which contains the code for the home page of the site.
 You will need to write that file in HTML.

-Finally, you can create `partials` templates for the common areas of the site, like `header.html` and `footer.html`.
+Finally, you can create `/partials` templates for the common areas of the site, like `header.html` and `footer.html`.

 #### Hugo Development Flow

 To add content to your site, run the command `hugo server` on the command line to open a development server in `localhost:1313` where you can see all your changes in real time.
 Once you're finished editing you can run the command `hugo`, and the static files will created and placed in a `public` folder that you can then deploy to the open web.

 #### Hosting
 You can host your site anywhere you want.
-This site is now hosted in [Github Pages](https://pages.github.com): it's easy, reliable and free, and comes with HTTPS and custom domain support.
-Github Pages is a great solution for static sites and personal webites.
-I've also hosted it in a [Digital Ocean](https://digitalocean.com) virtual private server, but I find Github enough for what I need right now.
+This site is now hosted in [Github Pages](https://pages.github.com).
+Github Pages is reliable and free, and comes with HTTPS and custom domain support, which makes it a great solution for static sites and personal webites.
+I've also hosted the site in a [Digital Ocean](https://digitalocean.com) virtual private server, but I find Github Pages enough for what I need right now.

 ### Closing Comments